-Never leave anything of value in plain sight.
-Conceal all navigation aids, cellular phones, audio systems, laptop computers, packages, sports equipment, cameras, purses, wallets, firearms, hand tools, sunglasses, etc. from the inside of your vehicle.
+- Never leave anything of value in plain sight.
+Conceal all navigation aids (GPS), cellular phones, audio systems, laptop computers, packages, sports equipment, cameras, purses, wallets, firearms, hand tools, sunglasses, etc. from the inside of your vehicle.

-Take the removable face of your CD player with you even if you are going to be gone for a few minutes.
+- If your radio system has a removable face, take it with you even if you are only going to be gone for a few minutes.